 For further information about studying Law at the University of Cambridge see the Faculty of Law website.

-Fitzwilliam College has a dynamic Fellowship team, with particular expertise in criminal and social justice issues, including criminal law, employment law, sentencing and the penal system.
+Fitzwilliam College has a dynamic Fellowship team, with particular expertise in criminal and social justice issues, including criminal law and procedure, sentencing, human rights, and family law.

-The College also has an active Law Society with excellent links to practitioners and policymakers, plenty of opportunities for mooting and extra-curricular development.
+The College also has an active Law Society with excellent links to practitioners and policymakers, and plenty of opportunities for mooting and extra-curricular development.
+Previous alumni have set up a fund which permits the College to purchase leading textbooks and to loan them to students free of charge for the duration of the relevant academic year.

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.